Isle of Anglesey County Council

 • the battery compartment door / cover requiring the application of a minimum of two independent movements, applied simultaneously - for example, where one action has to be held in place while the other is carried out

 The British Standards Institution (BSI) has published PAS 7055: Button and coin batteries.
 Safety requirements.
-Specification which can be downloaded for free from the BSI website.
+Specification, which can be downloaded for free from the BSI website.

 LABELLING REQUIREMENTS: HAZARDS AND WARNINGS

 Additionally, the labelling of products and their packaging with appropriate instructions and warnings offers an opportunity to educate and warn consumers about the potential hazards associated with batteries - for example, 'Keep away from children - can cause severe internal organ damage if ingested'.
-The recommended warnings can be found in the PAS 7055.
+The recommended warnings can be found in PAS 7055.

 Certain safety standards require batteries to be labelled in a specified manner.
 For example, the use of multiple language labelling should not impact on the legibility of the suitable warnings due to a reduced text size.